kinkscene/kinkscene.github.io/content/notes/Silver Sprocket.md

 - shopping
 ---

-Silver Sprocket is a queer-centered comic and graphic novel store in [[notes/The Mission|The Mission]].
+Silver Sprocket is a queer-centered comic and graphic novel store in [[The Mission]].
 They also publish their own graphic novels.

 # Links
 - [Main Website](https://silversprocket.net)